-But here's a little secret I'll let you in on: None of this matters, when it comes to how much wine to pour.
-Practically every wine glass has a simple way of showing you how much wine it should hold; once you see it you'll see how obvious it is!
+But here's a little secret I'll let you in on: None of this matters when it comes to how much wine to pour.
+Practically every wine glass has a simple way of showing you how much wine it should hold; once you see it you'll realize how obvious it is!

 Why Your Wine Pour Is Important